Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 13. To update instance profiles to reference the virtual name of the ASCS cluster, from s03-ascs-0, start Internet Explorer and navigate to <https://github.com/Azure-Samples/sap-powershell> .
 On the **SAP PowerShell Scripts** page, select **SAPScripts.psm1** and then select **Raw**.

-14. Copy the content of the web page into Clipboard.
+14. Copy the content of the web page into Clipboard

 15. From the Windows PowerShell ISE window on s03-ascs-0, run the following (make sure that when you invoke the script, Clipboard contains copy of the SAPScripts.psm1 module):